adreasnow/honours/README.md

 | 0.00E+00 | 0.00E+00 | 0.00E+00 |     0      | 2.84909414 | -4.989243  | 1.57583802 |
 | 1.94E-03 | 0.00E+00 | 0.00E+00 | 3.54743169 | 0.67670253 | -4.5698034 | 1.77719687 |
 | 1.78E-03 | 7.91E-04 | 0.00E+00 | -0.574705  | 1.01374995 | -5.158874  | 1.74510839 |

+An example Psi4 script to perturb a molecule based on a list of OEEF vectors has been provided in the `pymol-scripts folder.